 Program Start Date(s)

-The CVIS program is 63 credits and can be completed in as little as 21 months.
+This program is jointly offered by RCTC and Mayo Clinic College of Medicine and Science and requires a separate application to Mayo Clinic College of Medicine and Science.
 During the first two semesters at RCTC, students will take general education and CVIS coursework.
 All additional coursework will be completed at Mayo Medical Center – St. Mary’s Hospital campus.

-Typically a graduate of the CVIS program will work in a clinical environment located in a hospital or clinic setting.
-Many of these are found in larger medical centers, but there are stand-alone facilities as well.
+Starting wages for the CVIS graduate are approximately $23-$33 per hour or an average of $46,500 + annually.
+Wages can vary depending on the employer and geographic area.
+A graduate of the CVIS program typically works in a clinical environment located in a hospital or clinic setting.
+Many graduates work in larger medical centers, but there are stand-alone facilities as well.
 These could be corporate non-profit or private clinical environments.

 The training received in the CVIS program will allow a person to cross train in a diagnostic clinical area like a stress-test facility or a doctor’s office.
-The course work in electrocardiography would also provide for the basic learning needed to cross-train as an EKG tech or monitor tech.
+The coursework in electrocardiography would also provide for the basic learning needed to cross-train as an EKG tech or monitor tech.